siddhi-io/www/en/docs/docs/query-guide.md

 The above query will define and create a store table of given type and a cache with a max size of 10.
 A thread will be created every 1 minute which will check the entire cache table for rows added earlier than 5 minutes and expire them.

-**Cache Behaviour**
+**Cache Behavior**

-Cache behaviour changes profoundly based on the size of store table relative to maximum cache size defined.
+Cache behavior changes profoundly based on the size of store table relative to maximum cache size defined.
 Since memory is a limited resource we don't allow cache to grow more than the user specified maximum size.

 Case 1 \